Skip to content

 For help, click the link below to get free database assistance or contact our experts for personalized support.

-Use Percona Link for MongoDB
+Use Percona ClusterSync for MongoDB

 Start the replication

 Start the replication process between source and target clusters.
-PLM starts copying the data from the source to the target.
+PCSM starts copying the data from the source to the target.
 First it does the initial sync by cloning the data and then applying all the changes that happened since the clone start.

-$ plm start
+$ pcsm start

 Expected output